-If you consider a part-time board year at the SSU Foundation, you might have some questions.
-On this page, a few questions are answered.
-For any remaining questions, please email to email@example.com
+If you are considering doing a part-time board year at the SSU Foundation, you might have some questions.
+On this page, a few of them are answered.
+For any remaining questions, please email to firstname.lastname@example.org

 What does the SSU Foundation board do?